Adult Education Innovations

 State Reports on Adult Education

-The California Community College Chancellor’s Office (CCCCO) and the California Department of Education (CDE) are working in partnership to implement the Adult Education Block Grant (AEBG).
-The 2015-16 budget appropriate $500 million for the block grant following with another $500 million in 2016-17 in addition to $25 million for data and accountability funding as well as an additional $5 million for AEBG technical assistance.
-The AEBG appropriates these funds through regional consortia consisting of community college districts, school districts and county offices of education to implement regional plans to better serve the needs of adults.
+The California Community College Chancellor’s Office (CCCCO) and the California Department of Education (CDE) are working in partnership to implement the California Adult Education Program (CAEP).
+The 2017-18 budget appropriate $500 million for the block grant following with another $500 million in 2018-19 in addition to $25 million for data and accountability funding as well as an additional $5 million for CAEP technical assistance.
+The CAEP appropriates these funds through regional consortia consisting of community college districts, school districts and county offices of education to implement regional plans to better serve the needs of adults.

 There are 71 regional consortia across the state that include members from community colleges, k-12 adult schools, county offices of education and a variety of community partners including, but not limited to local workforce investment boards, libraries, and community-based organizations.

 Capital Adult Education Regional Consortium

 The Capital Adult Education Regional Consortium (CAERC) is comprised of 14 members and 24 partners and expands across multiple counties: Sacramento, Yolo, El Dorado and Amador.
 During Assembly Bill 86 planning, members voted unanimously to implement the top five regional strategies: (1) expand adult education course offerings; (2) develop regional asset and pathways roadmap; (3) align courses and streamline pathways; (4) provide professional development; and (5) analyze regional labor market and needs to align implementation and expansion.
 With a consortium that is geographically vast and expanding, a strategic outreach plan was needed to ensure adult learners know about the programs available and educational pathways to support learner success.